zowe/docs-site/docs/extend/extend-apiml/api-mediation-sso.md

-# Utilizing Zowe API Mediation Layer Single-Sign-On
+# Zowe API Mediation Layer Single-Sign-On Overview

-As a contributer to Zowe, you can extend Zowe and utilize Zowe Single-Sign-On (SSO) provided by Zowe API Mediation Layer.
+You can extend Zowe and utilize Zowe Single-Sign-On (SSO) provided by Zowe API Mediation Layer to enhance system security and improve the user experience.

-Zowe Single-Sign-On is based on a single authentication/identity token that identifies the z/OS user.
-This token needs to be trusted by extensions in order to be used.
-Only Zowe API ML and the ZAAS component can issue an authentication token based on valid z/OS credentials.
-This article describes the multiple [authentication methods](api-mediation-security.md#Supported-authentication-methods) you can use to obtain the token.
+Zowe Single-Sign-On is based on a single user authentication which produces an access token that represents the user in communication with z/OS services accessible through API ML.
+Zowe API ML and the ZAAS component can issue an authentication token based on valid z/OS credentials.
+This token can be validated by any component participating in SSO.
+This article provides an overview of the API ML single-sign-on feature, the principle participants in the SSO process, and links to details Zowe SSO documentation.

-In the current release of Zowe, only a single z/OS security domain can be used.
+**Note:** Currently API ML is capable of providing SSO only in a single security domain.

-This following section outlines the high-level steps necessary to achieve the sign-on.
-The following diagram shows the high-level overview of the process.
+This article provides a high-level overview of the single-sign-on feature.
+The following diagram describes the interactions between the general participants in the single-sign-on process.

 <img src="../../images/api-mediation/sso-diagram.jpeg" alt="Zowe SSO Explanation" width="700"/>

-There are two main types of components that are used in Zowe SSO via API ML:
+There are two main types of components that participate in Zowe SSO through API ML:

 * Zowe API ML client

-   - This type of component is user-facing and can obtain credentials from the user through a user interface (web, CLI, desktop).
+   - This type of component is user-facing and can obtain user credentials through a user interface (web, CLI, desktop).
-   - The Zowe API ML client calls API services through the API ML.
+   - A Zowe API ML client calls API services through the API ML.
    - An example of such clients are Zowe CLI or Zowe Desktop.
 Clients can be web or mobile applications.

 * An API service accessed through Zowe API ML